code-verge/code-minification/README.md

 HTML minification is the process of removing all unnecessary characters from the HTML code without changing its functionality.
 The purpose of minifying HTML is to reduce the file size, which can lead to faster loading times and improved website performance.
 Here are some ways to minify HTML:

-- Use an online minification tool: There are many online tools available that can automatically minify your HTML code.
-You can try this one [https://codeverge.com/html-minify](https://codeverge.com/html-minify)
+- Use an online minification tool: There are many online tools available that can automatically [minify your HTML code](https://codeverge.com/html-minify).

 - Manually remove white space: One way to minify HTML is to manually remove all unnecessary white space, such as extra spaces, tabs, and line breaks.
 This can be time-consuming, but it allows for more control over the final result.